shantamcbain/comserv2/Comserv/root/Documentation/Documentation_Workflow.md

 3. Check for broken links or references
 4. Ensure all new features have corresponding documentation
 5. Verify that role-based access is correctly configured
+6. Update the `documentation_config.json` file to reflect the current state of documentation
+7. Check that all paths in the configuration file are correct
+8. Test documentation visibility for different user roles